matthewandersonthompson/startup/conflictTest.md

-This is a test file to practice resolving conflicts.
+This is a test file to practice resolving conflicts for ME.